-39. (1) Where a bill is payable after sight, present- When ment for acceptance is necessary in order to fix the maturity acceptance is of the instrument.
+39. (1) Where a bill is payable after sight, presentment for acceptance is necessary in order to fix the maturity of the instrument.

 (2) Where a bill expressly stipulates that it shall be presented for acceptance, or where a bill is drawn payable elsewhere than at the residence or place of business of the drawee, it must be presented for acceptance before it can be presented for payment.